colonyos/pycolonies/README.md

 ## Implementing an executor in Python
 An executor is responsible for executing one or several functions.
 It connects to the Colonies server to get process assignments.

-The executor needs to be member of a colony in order to connect to the Colonies server and execute processes.
+The executor needs to be a member of a colony in order to connect to the Colonies server and execute processes.
 A colony is like a project/namespace/tenant where one or several executors are members.
-Only the colony owner may add (register) executors to a colony and executors can only interact with other executors member of the same colony.
+Only the colony owner may add (register) executors to a colony and executors can only interact with other executor members of the same colony.
 More specifically, all messages sent to the Colonies server must be signed by the executor's private key.

-Since we have access to the colony private key, we can implement an self-registering executor.
+Since we have access to the colony private key, we can implement a self-registering executor.
 ```python
 colonies = Colonies("localhost", 50080)
 crypto = Crypto()